 - You may also have other tubes – from your bladder to drain urine (catheter) or from your abdomen to drain fluid from around the surgical area.

 - In most centres, you will be given water to drink a few hours after the surgery, and you will usually start on solid foods the day after the surgery (or even on the day of the surgery if you feel well).
 You may also be given nutritional supplements to drink.

 - In some centres, you will not have anything to eat or drink for several days after the surgery.

-- Your health care team will encourage you to walk the day after the surgery.
+- Your treatment team will encourage you to walk the day after the surgery.

 - A physiotherapist will teach you breathing or coughing exercises to help keep your lungs clear.
 This will reduce the risk of getting a chest infection.

-- Gentle exercise has been shown to help people manage some of the common side effects of treatment and speed up a return to usual activities.
+- Gentle exercise has been shown to help people manage some of the common side effects of treatment and help them return to their usual activities faster.